Home | No professional misconduct finding for General Practitioner’s ‘grave error of judgment’

 In response to questions by the HCCC, Dr Quan admitted in writing to filling out the prescriptions, and expressed embarrassment and shame for his uncharacteristic actions.
 After being invited to comment on an expert report commissioned by the HCCC, Dr Quan apologised for his lack of judgment and lack of diligence, acknowledging his grave error, stating that the matter had caused him great distress and remorse.

-The Allegations Against Dr Quan
+The allegations against Dr Quan

 Four complaints were made against Dr Quan, by the HCCC under the National Law: –